 Apple Hill is founded on three values: Everyone is accepted for who they are; everyone has an expressive voice; and everyone deserves to be supported and encouraged equally.
 Since groups are formed according to ability and not age, a chamber group may bring together professional and conservatory musicians, college students, adult amateurs, high school students, physicians, computer scientists, and schoolteachers.
 Participants come from all corners of the United States and such distant points as Israel, Egypt, Jordan, Syria, Turkey, Cyprus, Northern Ireland and the Republic of Ireland, Malaysia, Haiti, and Mexico through the Playing for Peace program.
 Some participants are just beginning to play chamber music; others are pursuing active professional careers.

 Chamber groups share their music in a variety of ways.
 Ensembles may choose to perform for the community after a mid-week lunch or dinner.
-Faculty offer concerts each Tuesday, prefaced by listenUP!, a pre-concert talk by Director Lenny Matczynski.
+Faculty offer concerts each Tuesday, prefaced by listenUP!, a pre-concert talk.
 Through the session, participants can take part in faculty-led masterclasses, attend faculty open rehearsals, sight-read chamber music with fellow participants, or seek practice help from teaching assistants.
 Each session concludes with participant concerts, held the final Saturday evening (7pm) and Sunday afternoon (1:30pm).
-The final concerts are open to friends and family members.

 Recreation and relaxation are essential balancing elements to the Apple Hill experience.
-Daily activities include soccer games and swimming at nearby Otter Brook State Park, ping-pong, dancing, and theatrical activities.
-Participants and faculty hike nearby mountain trails, jog or walk the famous 4.2 mile cross-country “Loop,” and contra dance in Nelson at the longest continuously held contra dance in the country.
+Daily activities will primarily be on-campus, and include games, ping-pong, dancing, and theatrical activities.
+Participants and faculty hike nearby mountain trails, jog or walk the famous 4.2 mile cross-country “Loop.”
 In this intergenerational environment which combines structure with choice, extra supervision for younger participants is provided as needed.

 Apple Hill is located on a rural, 100-acre former farm in the Monadnock region of Southern New Hampshire.
 The heart of Apple Hill is the Concert Barn—home of countless rehearsals, public and participant concerts, and shared meals.
 There are additional gathering spaces on campus for quiet reading or group activities.
 On the slopes of the property are cabins that each house one to six persons.
 These are equipped with electric lights and outlets, foam mattresses, and screened windows.
 Bathrooms and showers are in two centrally-located bathhouses.